 It is worth remembering that direct routes are not available to all locations, and it can take longer than driving.
 To travel to another resort, you will usually have to change at either a Theme Park or Disney Springs.

-To learn more transportation options when visiting Walt Disney World, including the Skyliner, visit our Guide to Walt Disney World Transport.
+To learn more transportation options when visiting Walt Disney World visit our Guide to Walt Disney World Transport.
+Our guide also includes the options available to get to Walt Disney World from Orlando’s airports, including Disney’s Magical Express and Disney’s Minnie van Service.

 Driving at Walt Disney World

-If you are driving, you will have to pay to park.
-Complimentary parking is no longer free for Disney Resort Guests who now have to pay a daily rate, but this does include theme park parking.
+If you are driving, you will have to pay to park unless you have a select annual pass.
+Complimentary parking is no longer free for Disney Resort Guests, who now have to pay a daily rate at their resort, but this does include theme park parking.
 Disney Vacation Club members are excluded from parking charges.

-Guests not staying in a Disney Resort pay one fee for a parking pass good all day at all 4 theme parks.
+Guests who are not staying in a Disney Resort pay one fee for a parking pass good all day at all four theme parks.
 Parking rates are now seasonal and can be as high as $50 a day for preferred parking.

 In my opinion, you don’t need a car when visiting Walt Disney World.
 On our last few trips to Orlando, we have managed without a car just fine.